Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Modeling

 \subsubsection{Simplified Terrain Model}

 Due to the large contact area provided by the track, the robot can traverse terrains with low undulation and unevenness without relying on the support of flippers.
 This insight motivates us to simplify the terrain into simple planes that are represented in two dimensions by line segments as shown in Fig. \ref{fig:planar_model}.
 The simplified terrain set is defined as $\mathbb{T} = \left\{ \tau _i \right\} _{i=1}^{N_t}$, where the terrain $\tau_i$ is described by the start and end point of the line segment.
-Each terrain can be parameterized by the inclination $\alpha$, height $h$ and length $\ell$. $\alpha$ is the angle of the terrain with respect to the horizontal plane. $h$ is the vertical distance between the endpoint of the upper terrain and the lower one, with positive values indicating an increase in elevation, and the height of the last terrain set to 0. $\ell$ is the line segment length.
+Each terrain can be parameterized by the inclination $\alpha$, height $h$, and length $\ell$. $\alpha$ is the angle of the terrain with respect to the horizontal plane. $h$ is the vertical distance from the endpoint of the upper terrain to the lower terrain, and its sign implies an increase or decrease in elevation.
+The height of the last terrain is set to 0. $\ell$ is the line segment length.